 Note: You need to check whether your computer runs 32-bit or 64-bit operating systems.
 (Type Win+R and enter msinfo32 and look under system type).

 Don’t touch other settings unless you need to.
-Btw here are basic explanations of the settings.
+Please refer to the explanations given in this article for basic Rufus settings.
 (In descending order)

-- Partition System: Each option works fine.
-GPT partition system can be seen on newer laptop and desktop computers.
+- Partition System: Each option works well.
+The GPT partition system is commonly seen on newer laptops and desktop computers.

-- File System: The default is FAT32, But NTFS works fine.
+- File System: The default is FAT32, but NTFS can also be used.

 Linux (Ubuntu and rest)

-The same tool like Rufus can help making bootable USB from a Linux image.
+The same tool like Rufus can help to make a bootable USB from a Linux image.

-After creating bootable USB, let it plugged and restart your computer when it boots press the ESC key (or other) to select “Boot devices” and choose the USB stick to boot from it.
-An extended step by step guide is here.
+After creating a bootable USB, let it plugged and restart your computer when it boots press the ESC key (or other) to select “Boot devices” and choose the USB stick to boot from it.
+An extended step-by-step guide is here.